eleev/soft-skills/README.md

 ## 💪 Responsibility
 - An ability to formalize the exact task that you work on.
 An ability to answer to the following questions:
   - `Why am I working on at this particular task?`
   - `Why this particular task is that important right now?`
-- An ability to evaluate deadlines for current and dependent tasks.
+- An ability to evaluate deadlines for current and dependent tasks
  - Being able to execute tasks before the deadline that was set or promised, without reminders and awkward conversations on both sides
 - An ability to report/notify about various issues that your team needs to be aware of
 - Remember, your team counts on you.
 If you feel like you need some help, that's absolutely normal - simply ask